sreeja-e/waste-recycling-management/readme.md

 # Waste Recycling Management

-**Waste Recycling Management** is a web-based application designed to streamline and enhance the processes involved in waste collection, segregation, and recycling.
+**Waste Recycling Management** is a web-based application designed to streamline and enhance the processes involved in waste recycling.
 The platform aims to promote efficient waste management practices, encouraging environmental sustainability and resource conservation.

 ---

 ## Features

-- **User Registration and Authentication**: Secure user sign-up and login functionalities to ensure authorized access.
+- **Registration and Authentication**: Secure sign-up and login functionalities to ensure authorized access.

-- **Waste Collection Requests**: Users can schedule waste pickups, specifying the type and quantity of waste.
+- **Waste Collection Requests**: Schedule waste pickups, specifying the type and quantity of waste.

-- **Real-time Tracking**: Monitor the status of waste collection requests from initiation to completion.

-- **Segregation Guidelines**: Provides users with information on proper waste segregation to promote effective recycling.

 - **Recycling Statistics**: Displays data on the amount of waste recycled, contributing to environmental awareness.

+- **Manufacturer Role**: Buy waste and create product, specifying type of waste and name of product.

 ---